murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 > {: .solution}
 {: .challenge}

+The process_radtags program will write a log file into the output directory.
+Have a look in there.
+Examine the log and answer the following questions:
+    - How many reads were retained?
+    - Of those discarded, what were the reasons?
+    - Use `ls -lh samples` to have a quick look at the size of the samples files, and make sure all files have data.
 Well done!
 Take a break, sit back or help your neighbour, we will be back shortly!